 Service flow termination by terminal

 Terminal can terminate the ongoing service flows by sending service flow delete request to NA, including information of the service flows to be terminated.
-Upon receiving the request, NA should reply service flow delete response to TE indicating that the resource reserved for the specified service flow has been found, and send data path de-registration request to ANC including the relative information about service flow and data path.
+Upon receiving the request, NA should reply service flow delete response to TE indicating that the resource reserved for the specified service flow has been found and the owner has been verified, and send data path de-registration request to ANC including the relative information about service flow and data path.
 ANC then removes the specified service flow, terminates the accounting, and replies data path de-registration response to NA indicating that the service flow has been successfully removed.

 NA will release the reserved resources, delete the service flows, and send data-path de-registration ACK to ANC.